Match Review

 Q, please give us your thoughts on today's match.

-A, I think we were able to give a really good performance overall, and I am proud of the players' efforts.
-The football they showed today is what we wanted to do.
-Some people may see the game against the team in the lower category as an easy game, but we don't see it that way.
-I think it was a game where we had to grab our football against a tough opponent.
-We were able to work hard and get the result.
-We were able to score multiple goals, and the fans and supporters were also happy, and I am also happy.
-I am also happy that we were able to keep a clean sheet.
-Even when players who haven't had many opportunities to play so far, we were able to play really good football without any gaps in connection.
-We were able to catch the flow in a good rhythm, and I think there were scenes where we could have scored a few more goals.
-And the important thing is to recover from here and prepare for the next game.
+I think we were able to deliver a really good overall performance, and I am proud of the players' efforts.
+The football they showed today is what we wanted to see.
+Some may view matches against teams from lower categories as easy games, but we do not have that mentality.
+I believe it was a match where we had to grasp our football against a tough opponent.
+We worked hard and were able to achieve results.
+We were able to score multiple goals, and the fans and supporters were happy, which makes me happy as well.
+I am also pleased that we were able to keep a clean sheet.
+Even with members who have not had many opportunities to play until now, we were able to play really good football without losing our connection.
+We were able to find our rhythm and there were scenes where we could have scored a few more goals.
+And importantly, I believe we need to recover well from here and prepare for the next match.

 Q, With only two days in between the Levain Cup, what approach did you take with the players in terms of preparation?